RamyHakam/multi_tenancy_bundle/README.md

-# Doctrine Db Switcher Bundle
+# Symfony Multi-Tenancy Bundle

-Doctrine db switcher bundle is an easy way to support multi-tenant databases in your symfony application, Which is a very helpful to extend doctrine to manage multiple databases with one doctrine entity manager where you can switch between all of them in the Runtime
+Multi tenancy bundle is an easy way to support multi-tenant databases in your symfony application, Which is a very helpful to extend doctrine to manage multiple databases with one doctrine entity manager where you can switch between all of them in the Runtime

  ##### This bundle provides this list of features :

   - Switch between the tenant databases on  the runtime easily by dispatch an event.
   - Supporting different entities mapping for  the main and tenant entities.
   - Provide custom extended doctrine commands to manage tenant databases independently.
-  - Generate and run migrations independently from your main database.
+  - Generate and run migrations independently of your main database.
   - Execute bulk migrations for all tenants dbs with one command (soon).
   - Create and prepare tenant database if not exist